jayshilj/COVID-19_Web_Scrapping_and_Analysis/README.md

 The link to the dashboards 'https://dstack.ai/jayshil97'

-3. Data Collection in Relational Database
+3. Data Collection in Relational Database (RDBMS)
 The data which was web scrapped was collected and stored in relational database (SQL Server) A task sheduler was created to run the script daily to collect data